Prudence Alexander Chapter

-Prudence Alexander Chapter of the
+The Prudence Alexander Chapter of the

 Daughters of the American Revolution (NSDAR) was formally organized June 23,

 Prudence Alexander, the wife of Daniel

 Alexander, was the name chosen for the new chapter.
 One of the official

 documents that substantiated the Alexander time line and residence was

+and Daniel Alexander had six sons.
 Three of the sons were officers in the

-Alexander Hackler.
-He is
+Hortense Alexander Hackler.

 Prudence Alexander was chosen as the name of

 represented the memory and spirit of the new chapter.